 Have Strong Passwords

 This is important and I see time and time again it is neglected by my friends and clients.
 Weak passwords and repeated passwords make it easy for scammers and hackers to take control of your digital life.
-I’ve written about this previously and recommended the use of a password manager like LastPass to help you make and use better passwords.
+I’ve written about this previously and recommended the use of a password manager like our Password Vault powered by Keeper Security to help you make and use better passwords.
 It comes down to using difficult to guess passwords and not using the same password for multiple accounts.
 Your e-mail password is especially important since with access to your e-mail someone can take over most of your online accounts by resetting the passwords, locking you out in the process.

 Are Your Secret Questions Secret?

 Most accounts you create online will include answering several security questions that will be used if you ever forget your password to help you get back into your account.
 The problem is, most of the answers to these questions can be found online with ease.
 The other day I saw a Facebook post that I suspect was originally made by someone wanting to steal online accounts.
 It was a post with about 20 questions about your life that you’re supposed to answer and then pass on to all your friends for them to answer.
 On the surface, this seems like a fun way to get to know each better.
 The problem?
 All of the questions were ones you find on a password reset form.
 “What was your mother’s maiden name?
 What was your first pet’s name?
 What was the first car you owned?
 Who was your best friend in school?”
 All a scammer needs to do is find one of these filled out and they can probably reset the password for most of your digital life!
 So the next time a friend shares a questionnaire and asks you to fill it out, consider what questions are on it and what you want people to know.
 What people might be able to do with that knowledge.
 You also want to choose security questions that are difficult for others to find the answer or guess.